logicguy1/The-Cookbook/The best bread in the world/README.md

 ## Conclusion
 The best bread in the world is eazy to make and tastes great, it's great as a side dish with a good steak or as a lunch bread with toppings

+## Descussion
+You can add alot to the bread, we tried adding 50% rough flour and the bread did not rise properbly.
+So we recommend only adding up to 20 - 30% max.
+You can also add seeds such as flaxseed or sunflower seeds